 But overall, Kobe is great because it’s so laid back.
 Most of the residents like to spend the weekends relaxing on the beaches or in the city’s many parks.
 The weather makes it a perfect place to spend time outdoors.
 If you’re gonna visit Japan, you have to visit this incredible city.

 If you’re looking for a place in Japan that is rich in history and culture, Nara is the destination for you.
-With its well-preserved temples and shrines, Nara is another city that will take you back in time.
+With its well-preserved temples and shrines, Nara is the land that time forgot.

 Be sure to check out the Todai-ji Temple, which is home to one of the world’s largest Buddha statues, and the Kasuga Taisha Shrine, with its thousands of stone lanterns.

-Of course, no visit to Nara would be complete without a stroll through Nara Park, where you’ll be treated to sightings of tame deer grazing in the park.
-When visiting Nara, there are a few places to stay that are within close proximity to the city’s top tourist attractions.
+Of course, no visit to Nara would be complete without a stroll through Nara Park, where you’ll be treated to sightings of tame deer.
+For somewhere to hang your hats, there are a couple of places to stay that are within close proximity to the city’s top tourist attractions.

-Ueno Park is easily accessible by train as it s located right next to the Ueno Station, which makes it a convenient destination for tourists.
-There are also many other attractions in the area that people can visit, such as the Tokyo National Museum and the National Museum of Nature and Science.
+Ueno Park is easily accessible by train as it’s located right next to the Ueno Station, which makes it a convenient destination for tourists.
+There are also many other attractions in the area that people can visit, such as the Tokyo National Museum and the National Museum of Nature and Science – our top pick for best attractions for kids.

-- Hotel Resol Ueno is a great option for people who want to stay near the park.
-The hotel is located right next to the park and offers excellent views of Shinobazu Pond.
-The rooms are also comfortable and spacious, and the hotel has a variety of restaurants and bars for people to enjoy.
+For digs, Hotel Resol Ueno is an excellent choice for people who want to stay near the park.
+Rooms are comfortable and spacious, and the hotel has a good selection of restaurants and bars for people to enjoy.

 Castles in Japan have a long and varied history.
 The first castles in Japan were built in the 6th Century, and they served as simple fortifications to protect against attacks from neighboring countries.